WHATS HOT

 Why do I get panic attacks while pregnant

 When a becomes pregnant, her body goes through numerous changes.
-Hormone levels , and her body starts to accommodate a growing fetus.
+Hormone levels increase, and her body starts to accommodate a growing fetus.
 These changes can be accompanied by physical and emotional symptoms that can be overwhelming.
-For some women, the changes can trigger panic attacks.
-There are several reasons why panic attacks may occur during .
+For some women, the changes can trigger .
+There are several reasons why panic attacks may occur during pregnancy.
 Hormonal changes can play a role, as can the added stress of pregnancy.
-Some women may have a history of or panic disorders, which can be exacerbated by pregnancy.
+Some women may have a history of anxiety or panic disorders, which can be exacerbated by pregnancy.
 In some cases, pregnancy itself may be the trigger for the first panic attack.
 For most women, panic attacks during pregnancy are relatively mild and do not cause long-term harm.
-However, if panic attacks are severe or recurrent, they can have a significant impact on a woman’s quality of life.
-Treatment are available and can be effective in reducing the frequency and severity of panic attacks.
+However, if panic attacks are severe or recurrent, they can have a significant impact on a woman’s quality of life. options are available and can be effective in reducing the frequency and severity of panic attacks.

 1. It’s estimated that 1 in 9 women experience panic attacks while pregnant.